alibaba/atlas/atlas-docs/Overview.md

 A bundle can almost include everything needed to build app.
 But also There are some defference between them.

-1. **Classes:** while Default App module compile all dependencies together to classes.dex(or classes.dex->classesn.dex if multidex is used),In Atlas framework,every bundles has its own dependencies,And it's impossible that they have same compile dependencies between them.
+1. **Classes:** Default App module compiles all dependencies together to classes.dex(or classes.dex->classesn.dex if multidex is used).In Atlas framework,every bundle has its own dependencies.
+And it's impossible that they have same compile dependencies between them.
 It means each class is unique in the entire Atlas Apk.

-2. **Resources:** As you know,When compiling android resources, aapt will set packageID "0x7f" for default app while in bundle aapt will set a new distinct packageID for each bundle.These mechanism makes every resource item will be given an unique ID.
+2. **Resources:** As you know,When compiling android resources, aapt will set packageID "0x7f" for default app.
+In bundle aapt will set a new distinct packageID for each bundle.These mechanism makes every resource item will be given an unique ID.

-> There are more Difference between theme. such as a bundle module(not base) can not has resource items that are used in AndroidManifest.xml.for more detail you can see
+> There are more differences between them, such as a bundle module(not base) can not has resource items that are used in AndroidManifest.xml.for more detail you can see

 The diagram below illustrates  the relationship between bundle and base bundle(**public bundle is not included in it**)
 ![](img/bundle&base.jpeg)